-The main concern for parents raising a child with special needs is what will happen to that child once mom and dad can no longer provide their care, financial support, advocacy, and oversight.
-From planning their transition to adulthood to planning for your child’s entire life without you.
+If you are a parent raising a child with special needs, you may worry about what will happen to them if you can no longer provide their care, financial support, advocacy, and oversight.
+Belle Vie Legacy Law helps guide you through their transition to adulthood, living elsewhere, being supported by other advocates or caregivers, or planning for your child’s life without you.

 What is a Special Needs Trust?